Zqs0527/PythonLearning/PythonRealWordExamples/Notes.md

 `from random import randint` this will only import the `randint` method

 To avoid the possible conflicts, the name of the modules can be renamed by calling `import random as rand`

+Modules & Packages
+- Module: Single python scripts which contain handful functions and classes relavent to the same type of task
+- Package: It contains several modules